LarsenLP/actions-find-and-replace-string/README.md

 # Find and replace strings

-This action executes find-and-replace on a given string (hint: use `${{ github.ref }}` to get your branch name and apply this on it for use in another action).
+This action executes find-and-replace all occurences on a given string.

 ## Inputs